-- Why do people gain weight in pregnancy?
+- Is it normal not to gain weight in early pregnancy?

 - Is it safe to lose weight while pregnant?

-- How can I get in shape while pregnant?
+- Can you get in shape while pregnant?

 Gaining weight during pregnancy is totally normal and necessary for the task of growing a whole new person.

-Some of the extra weight is, of course, accounted for by your developing baby and placenta.
+Some of that extra weight is, of course, accounted for by your developing baby and placenta.

 The rate of weight gain is different depending on how far through your pregnancy you are.

-In the first trimester, you may only put on around 1 to 4 pounds in total (your baby is the size of a walnut at this point!).
+In the first trimester, you may only put on around one to four pounds in total (your baby is the size of a walnut at this point!).

-From four months until delivery, you’re probably looking at around 2 to 4 pounds of weight gain each month.
+From four months until delivery, you’re probably looking at around two to four pounds of weight gain each month.